karthik28112006-web/RD-INFRO-TECHNOLOGY/README.md

 ## Repository Overview

-This repository contains all the tasks assigned during my internship at RD INFRO TECHNOLOGY.
+Repository containing all assigned internship tasks completed during my professional internship at RD INFRO TECHNOLOGY.

+Each task is organized into its respective folder with source code, documentation, and any required resource

-## Tasks
+## RD INFRO TECHNOLOGY - Internship Tasks
 - Task 1
 - Task 2
 - Task 3